-Many Americans are in debt trouble, especially as the economy continues to lag and unemployment rates remain high.
+Many Americans are in debt trouble.
 If you're struggling to pay your debts, don't ignore the problem.
 Learn all you can about your options for digging yourself out of debt and how to avoid scams that target people with financial woes.
 Then, take action.
-When unpaid bills start piling up, here are ten things to keep in mind.
+When unpaid bills start piling up, here are seven things to keep in mind.

 If you have some income left over after you've paid all your basic monthly expenses, you may be able to dig yourself out of debt trouble.
 The path can be slow and arduous but, with hard work and diligence, you can be successful.
 Here are some options to consider.

 Start by making a budget that includes all of your income and expenses.
-(For step-by-step instructions on how to make a budget, see Nolo's article How to Make a Budget and Stick to It.)
-Explore ways to reduce spending and expenses -- and if possible, increase your income -- then revise your budget accordingly.
+(Learn about different options for dealing with debt, including creating a budget.)
+Explore ways to reduce spending and expenses—and if possible, increase your income—then revise your budget accordingly.
 Next, using your budget as a guideline, come up with a realistic dollar amount that you can devote to paying your debts each month.

-Be sure to prioritize your debts and expenses, listing those that are essential to pay (like the mortgage, the utility bill, and child support) and those that might be less important (such as department store charge cards or loans from family and friends).
-(For help in prioritizing your debts, see Nolo's article Which Debts Must You Repay?)
+Be sure to prioritize your debts and expenses, listing those that are essential to pay—like the mortgage, utility bills, and child support—and those that might be less important, like department store charge cards or loans from family and friends.

 Generally speaking, paying secured debts is more important that paying unsecured debts, so it's important to understand the difference between the two.

 A debt is considered "secured" if a specific piece of property (called collateral) is used to guarantee the repayment of the debt.
-If you don't repay a secured debt, most states let the creditor take the property without having to first sue you and get a court judgment.
-Examples of secured debts include mortgages and home equity lines of credit (which are secured by your home) and car loans (which are secured by your vehicle).
+Examples of secured debts include mortgages and home equity lines of credit, which are secured by your home, and car loans, which are secured by your vehicle.

 An "unsecured" debt is not tied to a particular piece of property.
 If you don't pay an unsecured debt, the creditor must sue you and get a court judgment before it can take your wages or property to get paid.
 Examples of unsecured debt include medical bills and credit card debt.